UCITS Management companies

 Format, maximum file size etc.

 Finanstilsynet accepts electronic notifications with enclosures of up to 30 MB.
-We recommends that notifications be submitted in the following file formats:
+We recommend that notifications be submitted in the following file formats:

 - PDF document